10. Secret Pet Cemetery

 Fun Fact: Grant Avenue, currently the main street in Chinatown, was San Francisco's first street.

 The most famous bridge in the world is crossed by ten million pedestrians a year and now you can get closer than ever onboard Lucky Tuk Tuk.
 Drive up to the rocks near Fort Point and the south tower and see for yourself why this majestic connector between San Francisco and Marin is such a showstopper.

 Fun Fact: The bridge was constructed with a movable safety net under the bridge.
 That innovation did save 19 men when they fell during construction.
 They men who survived the fall into the net called themselves the “Halfway to Hell Club”

-Bonus spots that can be added if you choose a Private Group Tuk Tuk City Tour charter.
+Bonus spots that can be added if you choose to add time to your Private Group Tuk Tuk City Tour charter.

-Private Tuk Tuk Tours are an extra 30 minutes and the route can be customized to add in these two not to be missed destinations
+Private Tuk Tuk Tours routes can be customized to add in these two not to be missed destinations

 1. Mission Murals